 Some of his accomplishments as governor were popular: He managed to pass a light-rail plan for the Twin Cities, drafted a novel property-tax reform package and sent tax rebates, called “Jesse Checks,” to voters every year for three years.
 Then the state ran into economic problems.
 His legislative support evaporated and he seemed to spend more time whining and lashing out at his critics (most notably—and unwisely—the droll and good-natured Garrison Keillor, who, thanks to his public-radio show The Prairie Home Companion, was a beloved Minnesota folk hero).
 In 2002, Ventura decided that he would not run for office again.

 After leaving the governor’s mansion, Ventura hosted a short-lived TV talk show, taught a class at Harvard, and stumped for John Kerry in 2004.
-Two years later, he moved to Mexico.
-Nonetheless, some people still hope that he will change his mind and return to politics.
+He occasionally discusses running as a Green Party candidate in presidential elections.